PaulHBartley/mkproj/README.md

 `$ mkproj` relies on its two child functions to operate.
 `$ mkvenv` and `$ mkrepo`, on the other hand, can do things on their own.
 How convenient.
 <br>
-Let's look at what this trio of functions working together can do for us.
+Let's look at what this trio of functions together can do for us.
 <br>
 ### Goal: Make a Python project folder.
 What do we need for this folder?